 The Soviet sphere of influence became larger and larger, not only in the later “Soviet Bloc”, but also in Greece and in Turkey.
 Both countries asked the USA for assistance.
 Also countries in Western Europe were in great need, and the Communist propaganda made use of that.
 In this situation, US President Truman announced a policy of the “containment”.

 Armament and war had led to a collapse of German economy, and the value of the Reichsmark had fallen into a bottomless abyss.
 The “valid currency” were American cigarettes.
-Upon the Allies’ orders, many factories, not only in the armaments industry, the machines were dismantled and brought abroad.
+Upon the Allies’ orders, many factories, not only in the arms industry, the machines were dismantled and brought abroad.
 Other factories were not rebuilt.
-The German economy broke down, and eventually there was not sufficient income to pay for imported groceries.
+The German economy broke down, and eventually, there was no sufficient income to pay for imported groceries.

 “Trizonesia” and currency reform

-Finally the Americans suggested to unite the zones of occupation economically, aiming at a federal state.
-At the beginning of the year, Americans and Britain united their zones of occupation into to the Bizone.
+Finally, the Americans suggested uniting the zones of occupation economically, aiming at a federal state.
+At the beginning of the year, Americans and British united their zones of occupation into to the Bizone.

 The chairman of the economic administration in the Bizone was Ludwig Erhard, he accomplished the currency reform.
 It was a condition for recovering the economy, and the later “Wirtschaftswunder”, the economic miracle of the 50s.